 - SITUATION #2- The new business owner sees a great ad on her new Facebook page that will help her accept credit cards.
 She calls the company and says that she saw the advertisement for the free device that will let her use her cell phone to accept cards from her customers.
 The sales rep takes down the information and sends the requested device.
 A few months later, the new business owner opens her credit card processing statement and is stunned by the amount she has been charged.

-- SALES PERSON #1- This sales person took the time to communicate with his client and he probably spent time explaining the uses of the POS system they ended up purchasing.
+- SALES PERSON #1- This salesperson took the time to communicate with his client and he probably spent time explaining the uses of the POS system they ended up purchasing.
 But when the time came to add the functionality to accept credit cards- it became clear that the Sales Person- DID NOT complete his task properly.
 BEFORE making the sale, the sales rep should have made sure that the POS system could be used for what the business owner needed.
-The business owner in this REAL LIVE scenario is now in a holding pattern- unable to move forward with their expanison plans at their checkout counters because they have now invested in non compliant equipment.
+The business owner in this REAL LIVE scenario is now in a holding pattern- unable to move forward with their expansion plans at their checkout counters because they have now invested in noncompliant equipment.

 Sales Person #3 is THE REAL SALES PERSON!
 She took the business owner's needs into consideration and advised her client to wait on a purchase based on her industry expertise and determination to help her client.

 So how do we decide who is 'telling the truth' and who the real (EXCELLENT) sales reps are?

 - Require Industry Education